chesterhow/js-stack/README.md

 ```sh
 $ yarn lint
 ```
 This project uses ESLint and Airbnb's ESLint configurations.
 You may configure the linter via `.eslintrc`.
+This command also calls `flow` which starts up the Flow background process, which will check all Flow files for errors.
+To stop this process, run `flow stop`.

 ## Notes
 ### Code splitting